 Too slow, Patrick panicked.

-Gasping for air, Erik peered northward.
-Five dire wolves stood just outside of the reach of the forest, glaring daggers at him.
-They howled and pawed the earth fiercely, but refused to take another step forward.
-Their hate was an oppressive force that prickled his flesh, even so, he could not stop the laugh that came after he caught his breath.
+Five dire wolves stood just outside of the reach of the forest, peering at him with hungry eyes, eyes that glowed in the flickering gloom of the raging storm.
+As the heavens boiled above them, they howled and pawed the earth, but refused to take another step forward.
+Erik sensed their hate as an oppressive force that prickled his flesh, even so, he could not stop the wheezing laughter that came after he caught his breath.

 “Safe,” he whispered, filled to the brim with the joy of escaping certain death.
 He would not soon forget this moment, the memory of the terror of it sang in his blood.
 That was one of the nearest damn things you’ve ever seen, wasn’t it, he thought at the Lightbender.

 Silence.
 Inside of his head, there was only himself.